markgw/pimlico/docs/index.rst

 The toolkit takes care of managing data between the steps of a pipeline and checking that everything's executed in the right order.

+The core toolkit is written in Python.
+Pimlico is open source, released under the GPLv3 license.
+It is available to download from `its Gitlab repository <https://gitlab.com/markgw/pimlico>`_.

 .. note::
    There are some key features missing, which I'll add over time, and more NLP tools will gradually be added.